-This interface extends the MathMLElemeninterface for the MathML multiscripts (including prescripts or tensors) element <mmultiscripts>
+This interface extends the MathMLPresentationElemetrace for the MathML multiscripts (including prescripts or tensors) element mmultiscripts

-''' interface MathMLMultiScriptsElement: MathMLElement { attribute DOMString subscriptshift; attribute DOMString superscriptshift; attribute MathMLElement base; attribute NodeList prescripts; attribute NodeList scripts; readonly attribute unsigned long numprescriptcolumns; readonly attribute unsigned long numscriptcolumns; MathMLElement getPreSubScript(in unsigned long colIndex); MathMLElement getSubScript(in unsigned long colIndex); MathMLElement getPreSuperScript(in unsigned long colIndex); MathMLElement getSuperScript(in unsigned long colIndex); MathMLElement insertPreSubScriptAt(in unsigned long colIndex, in MathMLElement n MathMLElement insertSubScriptAt(in unsigned long colIndex, in MathMLElement news MathMLElement insertPreSuperScriptAt(in unsigned long colIndex, in MathMLElemen MathMLElement insertSuperScriptAt(in unsigned long colIndex, inout MathMLElemen }; '''
+''' interface MathMLMultiScriptsElement: MathMLPresentationElement { attribute DOMString subscriptshift; attribute DOMString superscriptshift; attribute MathMLElement base; attribute NodeList prescripts; attribute NodeList scripts; readonly attribute unsigned long numprescriptcolumns; readonly attribute unsigned long numscriptcolumns; MathMLElement getPreSubScript(in unsigned long colIndex); MathMLElement getSubScript(in unsigned long colIndex); MathMLElement getPreSuperScript(in unsigned long colIndex); MathMLElement getSuperScript(in unsigned long colIndex); MathMLElement insertPreSubScriptAt(in unsigned long colIndex, in MathMLElement new); MathMLElement insertSubScriptAt(in unsigned long colIndex); MathMLElement insertSubScri '''

-subscriptshift A string representing the minimum amount to shift the baseline of the subscripts down, if specified; this is the element's subscriptshifttribute.
+MathMLElement insertPreSuperScriptAt(in unsigned long colIndex, in MathMLElemen MathMLElement insertSuperScriptAt(in unsigned long colIndex, inout MathMLElemen };

-- superscriptshift A string representing the minimum amount to shift the baseline of the superscripts up, if specified; this is the element's superscriptshift tribute. - base A MathMLElementepresenting the base of the script.
+- subscriptshift A string representing the minimum amount to shift the baseline of the subscripts down, if specified; this is the element's subscriptshifttribute. - superscriptshift A string representing the minimum amount to shift the baseline of the superscripts up, if specified; this is the element's superscriptshift tribute. - base A MathMLElemenrepresenting the base of the script.
 This is the first child of the element. - prescripts A NodeListepresenting the prescripts of the script, which appear in the order described by the expression (prescript presuperscript).
-This is the same as traversing the contents of the NodeListeturned by Node::childNodesf()m the Nodefollowing the <mprescripts(if present) to the end of the list. - scripts A NodeListepresenting the scripts of the script, which appear in the order described by the expression (script superscript).
-This is the same as traversing the contents of the NodeListeturned by Node::childNodesftom the first Nodeup to and including the Nodepreceding the <mprescripts(if present). numprescriptcolumns The number of script/subscript columns preceding (to the left of) the base.
-Should always be half of getprescripts().length() numscriptcolumns The number of script/subscript columns following (to the right of) the base.
-Should always be half of getcripts().length()
+This is the same as traversing the contents of the NodeListeturned by Node: childNodesftom the Nodefollowing the <mpre><mpre><mpre>cripts(if present)</mpre> to the end of the list.